If you want to interact with google cloud through CLI or through code, you need to setup google cloud SDK on your workstation.

-This tutorial will guide you through steps for setting up google cloud SDK on your workstation.
+This tutorial will guide you through the steps for setting up Google Cloud SDK on your workstation.

 tar -xvf google-cloud-sdk*

-Step 3: Follow through the installation instruction and select the required options.
+Step 5: Follow through the installation prompts and select the required options.
 It is pretty self-explanatory.

 To continue, you must log in.
 Would you like to log in (Y/n)?
 Y

 Copy and paste the URL in the browser.
 Then log in to your google cloud account and grant permissions to access google cloud resources.

 gcloud auth list